Jaarden/split-dns-with-socks-docker/README.md

 # What is this?

 This project tries to fix the issue of a lot of pentesters, UDP DNS is not working through a SOCKS5 proxy.
-Therefore a lot of linux tools are not working, or even pentest specific tools such as SCCMHunter that don't have support for UDP over TCP.
+Therefore a lot of linux tools are not working, or even pentest specific tools such as SCCMHunter that don't have support for DNS over TCP.

 What this Docker container does is being a split DNS server listening on UDP, so all you need to do is set it as your DEFAULT DNS server in linux.
 For example in `/etc/resolv.conf`